LOST & FOUND PETS

 If you have found a WILD animal, please call AZ Fish & Game at (800) 352-0700.

-• Bring pet to High Country Humane during open hours to turn into the shelter
+• Bring them to High Country Humane during open hours (11-5, Thursday-Tuesday)

-• Bring pet to our shelter or a local vet to be scanned for a chip to return directly to owner if one found
+• You can also bring the pet to a local vet clinic to be scanned for a microchip first!

-• If you would like to care for the pet while searching for owner, please file a Found Pet Report with us by calling (928) 526-0742 or filling out our online form
+• If you would like to care for the pet while searching for owner, please file a Found Pet Report.

-• Contact Animal Management to report stray pets for pick up if after hours or you cannot catch the animal
+• Contact Animal Management to report stray pets for pick up if after hours or you cannot catch the animal/bring it in yourself.

 PETS CURRENTLY ON A STRAY HOLD AT HCH